pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/pull-up-constructor-body.md

 Set step 1

-#|en| Let's look at <i>Pull Up Constructor Body</i> using manager and employee classes.
-In this case, <code>Employee</code> does not have any constructor and its fields are filled in the <code>Manager</code> class, which is actually used in the program.
+#|en| Let's look at *Pull Up Constructor Body*  using manager and employee classes.
+In this case, `Employee` does not have any constructor and its fields are filled in the `Manager` class, which is actually used in the program.

-#|en| So if we want to create another <code>Employee</code> subclass, we must duplicate parts of the <code>Manager</code> constructor in order to initialize the <code>Employee</code> fields.
+#|en| So if we want to create another `Employee` subclass, we must duplicate parts of the `Manager` constructor in order to initialize the `Employee` fields.

-#|en| Instead, we can pull up part of the body of the <code>Manager</code> constructor to its superclass.
+#|en| Instead, we can pull up part of the body of the `Manager` constructor to its superclass.

 Go to the end of "Employee"

-#|en| Let's define the constructor in the <code>Employee</code> class and make it protected.
+#|en| Let's define the constructor in the `Employee` class and make it protected.
 That will work as default implementation and let subclasses call it inside their own constructors.

 Print: